quacksouls/lyf/doc/data.md

 >
 > **Exercise 8.** The function
 > [`Math.random()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)
-> returns a random floating point number less than zero.
-The output of
+> returns a random floating point number less than one, but equal to or greater
-> `Math.random()` is not really random _per se_ and should not be used for
+> than zero.
+The output of `Math.random()` is not really random _per se_ and
-> cryptographic purposes.
-If you multiply the random floating point number by
+> should not be used for cryptographic purposes.
+If you multiply the random
-> 100 and pass the result on to the function `Math.floor()`, you should obtain a
+> floating point number by 100 and pass the result to the function
-> random integer at most 100.
-Write a program to implement the above technique
+> `Math.floor()`, you should obtain a random integer at most 100.
+Write a
-> for generating a random integer at most 100.
+> program to implement the above technique for generating a random integer at
+> most 100.

 ## Bool-urns